- South African singer Thandiswa Mazwai recently shared that she was missing her mother

 Her post triggered a lot of people who were also dealing with some kind of loss.
 Others offered words of comfort to the Mzansi singer.

-“Me too I lost mother same year but we still stronger...
+“Me too, I lost my mother the same year but we're still stronger...
 Uqibe qawe.”

 “May her revolutionary pan African spirit continue to permeate on you ALL bantwana Baka-Mfrika Belede.”